dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## TODO

-- Investigate: Game sometimes starts with abnormal execution error
-    - It appears that a bunch of python files (including in scripts/Actions) are simply not there when the game is broken.
+- Reset scripts folder
-- Fix: Engineer menu ability and report buttons are blank in multiplayer
+- Investigate: Engineer menu ability and report buttons are blank in multiplayer
+    - This only sometimes happens?
 - Fix: Rebalance Prometheus for campaign
+    - Make torpedoes larger and slower so that they can stop the enemy from chasing?
 - Feature: Implement sending ship modifications across stream
     - This will fix:
         - Client wall does not get scaled